India Association of Tallahassee

 News

-By-laws of the India Association of Tallahassee with Amendments
+Bylaws of the India Association of Tallahassee with Amendments

-Ratified at the Annual General Body Meeting
+Ratified at the General Body Meeting

-By-Laws of the India Association of Tallahassee (IATLH)
+Bylaws of the India Association of Tallahassee (IATLH)

 ARTICLE I - ASSOCIATION